bitrise-io/bitrise.io/README.md

 >When a new version of a stack is available there will be a system report generated under the [system_reports](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports) folder of this repository.

-## Contribution to Bitrise stack, tools & steps

-If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides.
-You can keep track of others' projects there as well.

 ### Request a tool to be pre-installed on a build machine